1976–77 Pittsburgh Penguins season

-The 1976–77 Pittsburgh Penguins season was their tenth in the National Hockey League.
+The 1976–77 Pittsburgh Penguins season was their tenth in the National Hockey League (NHL).
 They finished third in the Norris Division for the third season in a row.
 In the playoffs, the Penguins were eliminated in the first round.
 Changes occurred in management and ownership.
 In December 1976, Baz Bastien replaced Wren Blair as the club's general manager.
-The club was sold to shopping mall magnate Edward J. DeBartolo, Sr. in February 1977.
+The club was sold to shopping mall magnate Edward J. DeBartolo Sr. in February 1977.

 Regular season

 Despite the fact that Pierre Larouche, Jean Pronovost and Syl Apps were unable to reproduce their franchise record-setting offensive output of the previous season the team finished with a similar regular season record on the strength of improved defensive prowess and the goaltending of Dunc Wilson and Denis Herron, who was re-acquired from the Kansas City Scouts in the off-season.

 General Manager Wren Blair, who had been part of the ownership group which bought the club from the NHL in July 1975 until February 1976, was removed from his position December 3, 1976.
 Aldege 'Baz' Bastien, the man who had coached the American Hockey League's Pittsburgh Hornets to a Calder Cup championship in 1967, was named Blair's replacement.

-Co-owners Al Savill and Otto Frenzel sold the club to shopping mall magnate Edward J. DeBartolo, Sr. in February 1977, less than two years after having bought the team from the NHL.
+Co-owners Al Savill and Otto Frenzel sold the club to shopping mall magnate Edward J. DeBartolo Sr. in February 1977, less than two years after having bought the team from the NHL.